05 Apr Engineering Opportunities: What Types of Engineering Jobs Are Out There

 Yes, there is a difference computer engineer and software engineers.
 Software engineers use a more analytical approach and different tech skills, like expert knowledge of programming languages to develop computer programs and make sure that software is functional according to what their client or customer needs.
 They help design, test, and develop the programs to meet those needs.
 They are constantly ensuring that their programs run smooth by running maintenance and testing on them, as well as offering or recommending certain upgrades for existing systems and programs.

 Regardless of your interest, pursuing engineering opportunities can lead to an exciting and lucrative career option.
-Scion Technical Staffing can help you find jobs for engineers with a company that is the best match for you!
+Scion Technology Staffing can help you find jobs for engineers with a company that is the best match for you!
 We collaborate with you in interest of general upcoming engineering opportunities as well as particular positions to make sure we have a strong of when to reach out to you, and how to best convey your skills to employers.
 If you are interested in viewing our engineering opportunities and open jobs, we invite you to apply with us today!